• Skip to primary navigation

 Filed Under: News

-Prevention Link staff will be commemorating National Day of Mourning events in their communities online this year.
-We encourage you to join a Day of Mourning virtual event in your community as well.
-A comprehensive list of Ontario-wide events and most recent statistics from Ontario are available on the Workers Health & Safety Centre website.
+Prevention Link staff will be commemorating National Day of Mourning events in their communities and in our classrooms.
+We encourage you to join a Day of Mourning event in your community as well or observe a moment of silence at 11:00 a.m. on April 28.
+A comprehensive list of Ontario-wide events is available on the Workers Health & Safety Centre website.
+By sharing the messages from the Day of Mourning, you are reminding more people to put health and safety at the forefront of their work and helping to prevent further work-related injuries and loss of life.

 Filed Under: News